 Some States do no distribute entries across different categories of judges.
 Instead, there is only a singular list of entries which applies to all the judicial officers.

-Separates entries have been prescribed for the following categories of judicial officers;
+In Chhattisgarh, entries are listed separately for the following categories of judicial officers;